ShellRuner/alx-low_level_programming/0x00-hello_world/README.md

 ***Task6 :6.
 Size is not grandeur, and territory does not make a nation
     Write  a C program that prints the size of various types on the computer it is compiled and run on.

+***Task7 :7.Intel
+     Write a script that generates the assembly code (intel syntax) of C code and save it in an output file.